mskec/cookbook.mskec.com/recipes/peru-lomo-saltado.md

 ### Meat
 * Cover heavy skillet with oil, bring to hot
-* Put meat and spread it over pan
+* Put meat and spread it in pan
 * Salt the meat
 * Don't move it for a minute to get nice crust
 * Turn it and cook for another minute